High Commission of India

 DEFENCE COOPERATION

-1. In a significant and historic event, two Indian Naval Ships, INS Sahyadri and INS Kolkata, made port calls in New Zealand from 31 August to 3 September 2023, with one ship visiting Wellington and the other Auckland.
-This visit was particularly notable as it marked the first time in six years that Indian Naval Ships had visited New Zealand.
-The visit facilitated bilateral exchanges, enhancing ties between the naval forces of both nations and promoting mutual understanding and collaboration across various domains.
+37. In a significant and historic event, two Indian Naval Ships, INS Sahyadri and INS Kolkata, made port calls in New Zealand from 31 August to 3 September 2023, with one ship visiting Wellington and the other Auckland.

 AGRICULTURE, DAIRY AND PRIMARY SECTOR COOPERATION:

-3. A two-member delegation from FSSAI, visited NZ from 16-20 January 2023 to hold Third Consultative Forum meeting under the Food Safety Cooperation in Wellington and to discuss progressing food safety cooperation activities.
-The visit helped in development of expertise beneficial in developing new policy and better implementation of food safety system in our country.
-The delegation consisted of Ms Inoshi Sharma, Executive Director and Dr. Amit Sharma, Director.
-They also visited Custom house of Wellington to learn about the inspection practices of MPI, NZ.
+46. A two-member delegation from FSSAI, visited NZ from 16-20 January 2023 to hold Third Consultative Forum meeting under the Food Safety Cooperation in Wellington and to discuss progressing food safety cooperation activities.

-4. Visit of Shri Saurabh Bahuguna, Minister of Animal Husbandry, Dairy, Fisheries, Government of Uttarakhand in December 2022 - details at para no. 21.
+47. Visit of Shri Saurabh Bahuguna, Minister of Animal Husbandry, Dairy, Fisheries, Government of Uttarakhand in December 2022 -

-6. A three Member delegation from Plant Protection division of Ministry of Agriculture and Farmers Welfare visited NZ from 20 to 22 February 2023 to undertake an audit of the NZ Kiwano (fruit) system for export to India and a tour of forestry sites.
-The delegation consisted of Dr Ranjit Singh, Director Dr Chandrashekhar Patni.
-Deputy Director and Dr Micheal Raja Jacob, Assistant Director.
-They visited Tauranga, Te Puke, Rotorua and Auckland regions for this purpose.
+48. A three Member delegation from Plant Protection division of Ministry of Agriculture and Farmers Welfare visited NZ from 20 to 22 February 2023 to undertake an audit of the NZ Kiwano (fruit) system for export to India and a tour of forestry sites.

-7. Jammu and Kashmir Government signed a Memorandum of Cooperation (MoC) with NZ G2G for revamping the sheep farming sector in the Union Territory.
-It is a step forward in improving farmer's remuneration, transfer of technology in research & development as well as marketing & value addition of sheep products of J&K. The signing of MoC ceremony was held virtually on 10 February 2022.
+49. Jammu and Kashmir Government signed a Memorandum of Cooperation (MoC) with NZ G2G for revamping the sheep farming sector in the Union Territory.
+The signing of MoC ceremony was held virtually on 10 February 2022.

 COOPERATION IN THE FIELD OF SCIENCE & TECHNOLOGY

-1. Visit of a senior delegation for E-governance training programme: A 25-member delegation of senior bureaucrats from India, headed by Shri M.S.
+51. Visit of a senior delegation for E-governance training programme: A 25-member delegation of senior bureaucrats from India, headed by Shri M.S.
 Rao, CEO of National E-Governance, Ministry of Electronics and Information Technology visited NZ for a five day ‘NZ Digital Government Programme’ organised by Victoria University in Wellington from 11-15 November, 2019.
-A two member delegation from the Ministry of Electronics and IT participated in 58th Conference/Meeting of APNIC (Asia Pacific Network Information Centre) held in Wellington in September 2024.

 COOPERATION IN EDUCATION / INDIAN STUDENTS

-1. Indian Students: India is the 2nd largest source of international students in NZ after China.
+53. Indian Students: India is the 2nd largest source of international students in NZ after China.
+After peaking at approximately 30,000 students in 2015.
 Currently, there are approximately 8,000 Indian students in NZ, pursuing higher education in various disciplines such as information technology, hospitality, science, engineering, and architecture.
+Currently, Indian students are facing difficulties in obtaining suitable post study work visas.

-1. NZ Centre at IIT Delhi: On 11 February 2020, The Indian Institute of Technology, Delhi signed a MoU with NZ universities to establish a NZ Centre at the Institute, which was inaugurated by the then DPM and Foreign Minister of NZ Winston Peters during his visit to New Delhi on 26 February, 2020.
-IIT Delhi and NZ universities are contributing NZ $50,000 each to fund 10 research projects on cancer, waste management, cyber security, robotics, autonomous vehicles and medical technology, which is being done in collaboration by academics from IIT Delhi and one NZ varsity.
-The researchers have a year to complete their projects and are receiving $10,000 each.
+54. NZ Centre at IIT Delhi: On 11 February 2020, The Indian Institute of Technology, Delhi signed a MoU with NZ universities to establish a NZ Centre at the Institute, which was inaugurated by the then DPM and Foreign Minister of NZ Winston Peters during his visit to New Delhi on 26 February, 2020.

 BILATERAL ECONOMIC & COMMERCIAL RELATIONS